bkleinen/bkleinen.github.io/classes/ws2020/info3/labs/lab-06-express-1.md

 ### Step 1: Create a new app with express-generator

 The first app was a very simple express app to see the bare minimum once.
-This [App 02] has more structure and comes with a couple of packages installed, especially logging and a basic error handling, but also a view template engine.
+This [App02] has more structure and comes with a couple of packages installed, especially logging and a basic error handling, but also a view template engine.

 You can  create the app using command line or using WebStorm, which calls the